 About Charity Charge

 Charity Charge is a public benefit corporation headquartered in Austin, Texas.
-Charity Charge’s mission is to empower nonprofits by maximizing their impact through intelligent financial technology services.
+Charity Charge’s mission is to provide financial tools, resources, and education to support the nonprofit community.
 The company was founded in 2012 by noted social entrepreneur Stephen Garten to honor his father’s legacy and one rule: “Always do the right thing.”
 Follow Charity Charge on Facebook , Instagram, Twitter and YouTube@CharityCharge.

 Mastercard (NYSE: MA), www.mastercard.com, is a technology company in the global payments industry.
 Our global payments processing network connects consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
 Mastercard products and solutions make everyday commerce activities – such as shopping, traveling, running a business and managing finances – easier, more secure and more efficient for everyone.
 Follow us on Twitter @MastercardNews, join the discussion on the Beyond the Transaction Blog and subscribe for the latest news on the Engagement Bureau.